GoogleChrome/web.dev/src/site/content/en/blog/sign-up-form-best-practices/index.md

 ## Ensure users enter secure passwords {: #secure-passwords}

-Enabling password managers to suggest passwords is the best option, and you should encourage users to use the strong passwords suggested by browsers and third-party browser managers.
+Enabling password managers to suggest passwords is the best option, and you should encourage users to accept the strong passwords suggested by browsers and third-party browser managers.

 However, many users want to enter their own passwords, so you need to implement rules for password strength.
 [The US National Institute of Standards and Technology](https://pages.nist.gov/800-63-3/sp800-63b.html#5-authenticator-and-verifier-requirements) explains